nikolasbasler/BPhage/README.md

 - renv 1.1.4

 ### Package installations
--
-- For best reproducibility , you will want to install R 4.3.1.
-On Windows RStudio supports switching between different R versions.
+- For reproducibility, it would be best to install R 4.3.1.
+On Windows, RStudio supports switching between different R versions.
 On Mac or Linux, you may have to rely on `rig` (https://github.com/r-lib/rig) to do that.
 - Once you open the R project (`BPhage.Rproj`), `renv` should install itself.
 If not, please install it yourself.
 - To reproduce R package versions run `renv::restore()` in the RStudio terminal.
     - Don't worry about the `ERROR [error code 22]` messages during download. `renv` will keep trying and is usually able to download a package after a few attempts.
     - The message `GitHub authentication credentials are not available` can also be ignored.
 - Restart the RStudio session after successful installation
-- If the installation fails, you may have to install a missing compiler, so `renv` can install the packages.
+- If the pacakge installation fails, you may have to install a missing compiler.
 Unfortunately, I can't provide instructions for all possible issues here, so you will have to resolve these yourself.
 Your trusted AI chatbot might be of service here.
 Alternatively, you can of course install the packages manually, but there are many and if the versions don't line up with the ones used here, the scripts might crash.

 ### Filtering
 `01.filtering.R`